Last Updated on August 19, 2021

 11. Transaction Limits.
 The maximum amount that can be spent using your Card Account is the amount of any advance we provide to you from time to time.
 The maximum value of your Card Account at any time may be$1,000.
 To protect your Card Account, we may temporarily limit the dollar amount, number, and type of transactions performed using your Card and your Card Account.
 To the extent permitted by applicable law, we reserve the right to (a) change the transaction limits; (b) limit, block, or place a hold on certain types of transfers or transactions: and (c) limit, suspend, or block transfers from particular persons, entities, or Card Accounts.

 12. Card Account Balance.
 It is important to know the amount of available funds in your Card Account before performing a transaction.
 If you do not have sufficient available funds in your Card Account to cover the transaction amount, the transaction will be declined.
 You acknowledge and agree that the funds available to perform transactions are limited to the funds that have been added to your Card Account that are not subject to hold.
 You are not authorized to use funds added to your Card Account in error.
 Any transaction that could create a negative balance for your Card Account is not permitted but may occur in limited circumstances.
 Adjustments may be made to your Card Account to reverse an error, reflect a merchant adjustment, or resolve a dispute regarding a transaction posted to your Card Account.
 These processing and adjustment entries could cause your Card Account to have a negative balance.
 If your Card Account has a negative balance, you agree: (a) that we may automatically apply any subsequent deposits to your Card Account to satisfy the negative balance and (b) to pay us on demand by a personal check, money order, or other payment method authorized by us for the amount of the negative balance.
-Suppose no future funds are added to your Card Account.
-In that case, we may send you a notice explaining the reason for the adjustment and requesting payment by a personal check, money order, or another payment method to satisfy the negative balance.
+If no future funds are added to your Card Account.
+We may send you a notice explaining the reason for the adjustment and requesting payment by a personal check, money order, or another payment method to satisfy the negative balance.
 Payments should be mailed to us at the address provided below or the address stated in the applicable notice.

 13. Transaction History.
 You may obtain information about the money you have remaining in your prepaid account by logging into the Vola App and clicking on the Virtual Card banner on the home page, or emailing us firstname.lastname@example.org.
 This information, along with a 12-month history of Card Account transactions, is also available on the app when you log in to your Vola Account.